 It's also very light, so it's not too much effort when you actually move the main body of the vacuum.
 This canister vacuum from Eureka also scored well in our maneuverability test, though the Shark Rotator, APEX, and both Dyson models did navigate the test course with just a little bit more finesse.
 The Eureka was less effort to push and pull, requiring the least exertion of the entire group.

-The AirSwivel's hose only has enough reach to clean about 6 stairs, but it is one of the lightest upright vacuums, making it exceptionally easy to carry up or down stairs.
+The AirSwivel's hose only has enough reach to clean about 6 stairs, but it is one of the lightest upright vacuums, making it exceptionally easy to carry up or down flights of stairs.
 It also is highly maneuverable with its swivel head and takes very little effort to push across carpeted floors, though the wheels on some of the best Shark or Dyson vacuums rolled a bit better over soft floors.

 Following the Eureka, the Shark APEX, the Shark Rotator, the Navigator Lift-Away Professional, the Dyson Cinetic, the Dyson Ball Animal 2, and the Bissell Zing all earned a 7 out of 10 for their excellent performance when it comes to our Handling metric.

 The Bissell Zing, Navigator Deluxe, and the Dyson Ball Animal 2 all are the best of this group at cleaning stairs.
 The Navigator Deluxe and the Dyson Ball Animal 2 both can clean our entire flight of stairs with its accessory hose, negating the need to carry the vacuum up to complete cleaning.
 The Navigator Deluxe is also lighter than the Dyson Ball Animal 2, making it slightly easier to use to clean longer flights of stairs.